 Deep in Le Corbusier’s Parisian archives, stacks of notebooks reveal sketch upon dusty sketch of modern design history.
 Specifications are scrawled in looping cursive, pen marks growing faint on aging paper.
 Even the most legendary lighting designers have seen their creations skirt the edge of obscurity with the passing of time.
 But for some designers like Le Corbusier, Vico Magistretti and Charlotte Perriand, the ever-ticking clock of time does not relegate their genius to the padlocked door of the past.
-Thanks to the aptly named The Masters collection, the dust has been blown from hand-drawn sketches and prototypes, and with original integrity still intact, Italian lighting brand, Nemo, has brought these designs up to date, up to code and back to life.
+Thanks to the aptly named Masters collection, the dust has been blown from hand-drawn sketches and prototypes and, with original integrity still intact, Italian lighting brand NEMO has brought these designs up to date, up to code and back to life.

-Featuring families of luminaires—from floor and table lamps to pendants and sconces—originally designed for private French chalets, apartments and ateliers in Paris and the Parliament and High Court of Chandigarh, The Masters collection re-introduces the highly architectural designs of Le Corbusier, Magistretti, Perriand and other lighting masters of the twentieth century.
+Featuring families of luminaires—from floor and table lamps to pendants and sconces—originally designed for private French chalets, apartments and ateliers in Paris and the Parliament and High Court of Chandigarh, the Masters collection re-introduces the highly architectural designs of Le Corbusier, Magistretti, Perriand and other lighting masters of the 20th century.

 From the Mind of Le Corbusier: Lampe de Marseille, Projecteur and Parliament

 Best known as a leading man of architecture’s International Style era, a subset of Bauhaus and 1920s and ’30s modernism, Le Corbusier’s minimalist sensibility translated seamlessly to his lighting designs which feature many of the same pure, linear elements that can be found in his buildings.

 “Space and light and order.
 Those are the things men need just as much as they need bread or a place to sleep.”–Le Corbusier